SimonMaracine/PyMill/README.md

 Simon's-Morris

-A hotseat or online multiplayer game.
+A hotseat and online multiplayer game.